 Once we know about the correlations, we can take advantage of the same to control and optimize our Forex portfolio’s exposure by avoiding conflicting positions.

 A correlation coefficient of +1 between any two currency pairs means that those two pairs always move in the same direction.
 Similarly, a coefficient of −1 implies that the two currency pairs always move in the opposite direction.
 A coefficient of 0 implies that the relationship between the currency pairs is completely random.
 In fact, all these three scenarios are ideal and practically impossible.
 We will have a coefficient in the range of −1 to +1, but not the absolute +1, −1, or 0.

-Positively and negative correlation
+Positive and negative correlation

 Some currency pairs tend to move in the same direction and some in the opposite direction.
 This is mainly because of the interdependence of economies.
-For example, the British economy or the Swiss economy would be more influenced by the developments in the Economic and Monetary Union.
+For example, the British economy or the Swiss economy would be more influenced by the developments in the European Monetary Union.
 This means that the British pound or Swiss franc would tend to weaken when the euro is getting weaker or vice versa.
 Positively correlated currency pairs are those that tend to move in the same direction most of the time, and negatively correlated pairs are those that tend to move in the opposite direction.

 Positively correlated currency pairs

 A positive coefficient that is less than +1 implies that the currency pairs in question generally move in the same direction, but not always.
 A value closer to +1 means that the correlation is strong, and most of the time, the pairs in question move in the same direction.
 The following example is from the daily charts of EUR/USD and GBP/USD.
 It is clearly visible that when one currency pair is going down, the other is also falling, and when one is moving up, the other is also rising.
 This makes these two pairs have a strong positive correlation.

 Positive correlation - Pair 2 (GBP/USD)